 I’m here to help you with that.

-First, though, let’s point out that Medicare supplements and Medicare Advantage plans work differently.
-In this article, we’ll be concentrating on Medicare supplement plans, which in my book get 5 stars for a variety of reasons.
+In this article, we’ll be concentrating on Medicare supplement plans, also called Medigap plans.
+These plans get 5 stars in my book for a variety of reasons.

-If you are unsure of the difference between Medicare supplements and Medicare Advantage plans, read this post first and then return to this page.
-Then we’ll use these questions to narrow down to the best Medicare supplement for you.
+If you are unsure of the difference between Medicare supplements and Medicare Advantage plans, which are very different, read this post first and then return to this page to read the information below.

 Which Medicare plans does your doctor take?